IslomovSH/SQL-homework/lesson-13/homework/homework.md

 1. You need to write a query that outputs "100-Steven King", meaning emp_id + first_name + last_name in that format using employees table.
 2. Update the portion of the phone_number in the employees table, within the phone number the substring '124' will be replaced by '999'
-3. That displays the first name and the length of the first name for all employees whose name starts with the letters 'A', 'J' or 'M'.
+3. Display the first name and the length of the first name for all employees whose name starts with the letters 'A', 'J' or 'M'.
 Give each column an appropriate label.
 Sort the results by the employees' first names.(Employees)
 4. Write an SQL query to find the total salary for each manager ID.(Employees table)
 5. Write a query to retrieve the year and the highest value from the columns Max1, Max2, and Max3 for each row in the TestMax table
 6. Find me odd numbered movies and description is not boring.(cinema)